 Early Youth-Led Organizing: Samantha’s work is informed by her youth and young adult participation and leadership in youth-led community organizing.
 As a Global Studies student at UC Riverside (’09), Samantha founded and directed Child Leader Project (CLP)—a transnational community non-profit that organized youth and young adults in South India, Mexico and Riverside, CA. During her six-year tenure as its “Executive Learner,” Samantha worked with over 500 youth across the globe on issues of social and ecological justice that mattered most to them, receiving recognition from Clinton Global Initiative University, Sister Cities International, and Riverside City Hall as an exemplar in local and global leadership development.

-Ministry: Samantha currently serves as an Intern Minister at Throop Unitarian Universalist Church in Pasadena, CA and is a candidate for ministry in the Unitarian Universalist Association.
-Having completed her Master of Divinity from Claremont School of Theology in 2014, Samantha currently serves as an interfaith, community-oriented chaplain in Los Angeles, having trained as an intern chaplain at LA County Hospital and Homeboy Industries.
+Ministry: Samantha is a community minister in Preliminary Fellowship with the Unitarian Universalist Association.
+She served as an Intern Minister at Throop Unitarian Universalist Church in Pasadena, CA in 2018.
+Having completed her Master of Divinity from Claremont School of Theology in 2014, Samantha trained as an intern chaplain at LA County Hospital and Homeboy Industries.
 She has also served as care provider for non-profits, families and individuals.

 Scholarship: She is a PhD candidate (ABD) in Depth Psychology with a focus in Community, Liberation and Ecological Psychology at Pacifica Graduate Institute.
 Her scholarship interests focus on the participation of white people in anti-racist organizing and the role of white people in interrupting and transforming white supremacy culture, informed by her participation in the Alliance for White Anti-Racists Everywhere (AWARE-LA) and White People for Black Lives .
 She utilizes participatory action research and pastoral care as methodologies for shared knowledge-making and truth-telling.
 Her scholarship focuses on the intersections of race, theology, psychology, and restorative justice principles.

 - Doctoral Candidate (All but dissertation)– Doctor of Philosophy | Depth Psychology – Community Psychology, Liberation Psychology, Ecological Psychology (CLE) | Pacifica Graduate Institute (Expected Graduation 2019)